Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 “I always looked up to my older sister,” he says, adding that his sister Peachy Cheng was once a national basketball player.

 “Whatever she had, I wanted too.
-When she got her hands on a pair of Converse Weapon, I couldn’t resist asking my mom for the same.”
+When she got her hands on a pair of Converse Weapon, I couldn’t resist asking my mum for the same.”

 Little did he know that the request would ignite a lifelong obsession with sneakers.